fako/writing/main/plot-trilogy.md

 It will still be dangerous for them to search Xite, but Tera's love for him is driving her to take the risk.

-Part II: Rally of the Savage Hordes
+Part II: Rally of the Zombie Hordes
 -----------------------------------

 Tirion orders Burte to kill our hero Moko.